 It is a very popular destination during almost all seasons.
 In the winter its ski resorts are packed and during the summer it is an amazing place for few days family trip.
 We visited it during the month of May and the weather was perfect.
 The lake is by no means the size of the Crater Lake but as its big brother is located quite high at 6,790 to 7,200 ft (2,070 to 2,190 m) elevation.

-City itself is significantly less crowded than during the winter season.
+The city itself is significantly less crowded than during the winter season.
 If you want a relaxing time at the lake there are plenty of places to stop and fish or just relax.
 The Big Bear Lake Village is also a great place to spend time shopping and dining.
-There are plenty of restaurants for lunch and dinner as well some quite nice desert locations.
+There are plenty of restaurants for lunch and dinner as well as some quite nice desert locations.

 The village itself is quite colorful.
 You can find a lot of hand made wooden statues of various animals placed around the main street.
 If you drive around the lake you would find that this is a common theme and many of the houses and businesses have those displayed next to their buildings.
 It gives the city a very unique vibe.